-In June 2023, the Company issued a senior secured promissory note to its Chief Executive Officer for up to \$500,000.
-Through June 30, 2023, the Company received \$399,000 in proceeds.
-The note was to bear interest at 7.67% per annum and mature upon the Merger.
+In June and July 2023, the Company issued a senior secured promissory note with its Chief Executive Officer for which the Company received \$449,000 in proceeds.
+The note bore interest at 7.67% per annum and matured upon the Merger.
 The agreement contained a clause that the terms would be updated if subsequent notes were issued at a more favorable term.
-Accordingly, based on loans in July 2023 (See Note 11), notes were issued that contained a 16% exit fee.
-Accordingly, the terms of the note were deemed modified.
-Accordingly, the Company recognized an accrued exit fee of \$63,840, which was included as a debt discount and will be amortized to interest expense over the life of the loan.
-As of June 30, 2023, note payable - related party, net of the debt discount of \$63,840, was \$335,160.
-Subsequent to June 30, 2023 an additional \$50,000 was advanced under the note.
+Accordingly, based on loans in July 2023, notes were issued that contained a 16% exit fee.
+Serve repaid the notes upon the Closing of the Merger.